 We have found that the ability of health and care organisations to make the most of data varies across the country and has warned that this could be at odds with the Government’s stated intention to ensure “a fair allocation of benefits” results from data-driven innovation.

-In a new report, Taking Next Steps to Harness the Value of Health and Care Data, FCC shared its analysis of data obtained from a Freedom of Information request issued to NHS Trusts in England about the number of times third parties sought access to data they control for research or commercial purposes, the types of organisations that made such applications, and the proportion that resulted in a commercial or financial relationship.
+In a new report, Taking Next Steps to Harness the Value of Health and Care Data, we share our analysis of data obtained from a Freedom of Information request issued to NHS Trusts in England about the number of times third parties sought access to data they control for research or commercial purposes, the types of organisations that made such applications, and the proportion that resulted in a commercial or financial relationship.